bkach/HaskellRaytracer/README.md

 A simple raycaster written in Haskell

-Below is an example input with three spheres, a plane, and two point lights.
+Below is an example input with two spheres, two planes, and three point lights.

 ![](images/front.png)![](images/side.png)